Vinelab/minion/README.md

 `./vendor/vinelab/minion/.crossbar/config.json` and to start crossbar using it run `crossbar start --cbdir ./vendor/vinelab/minion/.crossbar`

+To get started with Crossbar visit the [Quick Start with Crossbar.io Guide](https://github.com/Vinelab/minion/wiki/Quick-Start-with-Crossbar.io).

-For more information on running crossbar head over to [Crossbar.io Quick Start](https://github.com/crossbario/crossbar/wiki/Quick-Start).
+For more information about crossbar head over to [Crossbar.io Quick Start](https://github.com/crossbario/crossbar/wiki/Quick-Start).

 ## Contributing
 Pull Requests are most welcome!
 Dev packages are specified in `composer.json` under `require-dev`